Cross-Sectional Sector Momentum Rotation Strategy

 \[\text{Momentum}_t = \frac{\text{Close}_{t-1}}{\text{Close}_{t-1-63}} - 1\]

-The signal uses yesterday’s close (not today’s), ensuring no lookahead bias — the ranking is fully formed before the market opens on the rebalance date.
+The signal uses yesterday’s close (not today’s), this is in order to ensure no lookahead bias, the ranking is fully formed before the market opens on the rebalance date.

 Parameter Justification

 • Lookback = 63 trading days (~3 months): The 3-month momentum window is the most widely validated in academic literature.
-Shorter windows (1 month) capture noise; longer windows (12 months) lag the economic cycle too much.
+I also looked into shorter windows like 1 month, but it mainly capture noise,whereas on the other hand longer windows like 12 months lag the economic cycle too much.
 63 trading days = 21 trading days/month × 3 months.

 • Top 3 / Bottom 3: With 11 sectors, selecting the top and bottom ~27% gives enough concentration to capture the momentum effect while maintaining minimal diversification across the long and short books.

 • Entry at open: The momentum signal is observable from the prior day’s close.
-The open is the first tradeable price after the signal is formed — no lookahead.
+The open is the first tradeable price after the signal is formed, this is just for the no lookahead I have been mentioning.

 Exit Orders